Alternative Views:

 The Myriopticon was created just two years after

-Lee surrendered to grant at Appomatox.
-The designer was 30 year old
+Lee surrendered to Grant at Appomattox.
+The designer was 30-year-old

 Milton Bradley, a draftsman, print-maker, and designer living in